Updated: Mar 16

 Gender has always been a consistent differentiator for CI, but Age has been the surprising factor here.
 Not every CI has risk that scales with age, which makes getting your children covered from a young age even more important.

 Outside of these article, I also learnt about the earlier definitions of CIs actually made claims easier.
 I.e. it's now more challenging to claim for a CI.
-These are barriers that I’m more than willing to share with my clients and help them overcome.

 With that, Welcome to Part II.